Hugh Gwyn: Early life and emigration

-In 1640, indentured servants John Punch ("a negro"), Victor ("a Dutchman"), and James Gregory ("a Scotchman") fled their master Gwyn.
-The three were captured and returned to Gwyn.
-The General Court of Virginia ruled that all three be whipped, but Punch would be Gwyn's slave for life as punishment for escaping.
+In 1640, three of Gwynn's indentured servants--John Punch ("a negro"), Victor ("a Dutchman"), and James Gregory ("a Scotchman") fled their master but were captured and returned to Gwyn.
+Although Gwynn proposed to sell them all in Maryland, the General Court of Virginia ruled that all three be whipped, but Punch would be Gwyn's slave for life as punishment for escaping.